 I wish I was a guy with a story.
 But I can’t really tell a story without telling a story, so here goes.

+Walking through the adult section felt like walking through a forest.
+The shelves were six high and daunting.
+I searched for a book with the same, look, feel and smell as one of my father’s books.
+Since my sister was doing a series, I wanted to compete with my own.
 I found a set.
 Seven volumes.
-It was on the fourth shelf up from the floor, towards the beginning of the bookshelf.
-The binding spine was a thick black.
-Each volume was easily at least two inches thick.
-The front cover was a clear see-through plastic.
+It was on the second shelf from the top.
+The binding of the spine was a thick black.
+Each volume approximately two inches thick.
+The front cover was a clear plastic.
 The back was black and made of a cardboard-like material.
 Beneath the clear plastic was an Army Green title page that said something like “The Study of Mathematics”.
-When I turned the title page, I saw what it was.
-It was a book that taught math.
-The top of the first page showed the picture of a single pencil and the number 1 next to it.
+Intrigued, I turned past the title page.
+The top of the first page showed a picture of a single pencil and the number 1 next to it.
 It progressed in number until it reached ten pencils at the bottom.
 Each successive page was about determining how many pencils were in the picture.
 Really?
-This was going to be epic!
-Awesome!
-It was going to be so easy!
-At the end of the summer, I would have bragging rights on reading adult books, seven volumes and each volume was HUGE!!
+This was going to be fun!
+I envisioned having bragging rights the end of the summer.
+I would have looked at and possibly read adult books.
+I felt sneaky because this first book was designed for me.
+How many pencils?
+Ha!
+I could do that.
+Child’s play.

-Because of the author’s easy teaching style, it was simple to go through all the volumes.
-No concept was any more difficult than that first page.
+Because the author had a wonderful, comfortable teaching style, it was simple to go through all the volumes.
+No concept seemed any more difficult than the first page of the first book.
 I had a blast!
 By the end of the summer, at the age of twelve, I completed all seven volumes.
 I had fun.
-It wouldn’t be until quite a number of years later that I would learn that on that summer I had taught myself Differential Calculus.
+It wouldn’t be until I entered high school that I would understand what I learned that summer was Differential Calculus.
+It wouldn’t be until I got into college, that I would actually apply in class what I had learned when I was twelve.

 I lived most of my younger years by the seat of my pants with no real plan.
 I knew what I didn’t want, but I was never sure about what I wanted.
 My sister was different.

 My sister was a rock.
 Always stable.
 Always focused.
 Her compass pointed in one direction and it was a true direction.
-She was close to her religion and her worst swear words were words like “gosh, darn it”.
-No matter how far I strayed from the fold, she was always there.
-There are pictures through time (some physical, others memories) where she held my hand and was the rock for me.
+She was close to her religion and her worst swear words were “gosh” and “dang-it”.
+No matter how far I strayed from the fold, she was there for me.
+There are pictures through time (some actual photos; others, memories in my mind) where she held my hand and would be my rock.
 She would quiet my storm.
-She was an angel in human form.
+For me, she was an angel in human form.

 Anabel’s Angels is about my personal relationship with my sister.
 It is this personal relationship which helps to guide and stir the spirit of this organization.
 It’s in how we treat others, bring joy and laughter and how we endeavor to lift spirits regardless of the odds.